nyameownya/nyameownya/README.md

 ### Hi there 👋

-**nyameownya.md** is a lovely page done by dota player. stupid right?
+**nyameownya.md** is a lovely page done by 🤟🏻 dota player (zxc pos 5 cm and drow main) 🤟🏻. stupid right?